Neil E. Rowland, Ph.D.

 Telephone: (352) 273-2178

-My principal line of research involves the physiological and environmental variables that affect food intake and may produce obesity.
-Using a mouse model, we are focusing on economic factors by varying the cost of access to food, when food is available, and the effect of voluntary exercise.
-Using genetically obese mice, or mice made obese by a high fat diet, we are able to examine the effectiveness of different weight loss regimens.
-Using serotonergic receptor subtype-specific drugs we are assessing the short and long-term efficacy of anorectics in structured feeding environments.
+Dr. Rowland’s principal line of research involves the physiological and environmental variables that affect food intake and may produce obesity.
+Using a mouse model, his work focuses on economic factors by varying the cost of access to food, when food is available, and the effect of voluntary exercise.
+Using genetically obese mice, or mice made obese by a high fat diet, they are able to examine the effectiveness of different weight loss regimens.
+Using serotonergic receptor subtype-specific drugs they are assessing the short and long-term efficacy of anorectics in structured feeding environments.

 D. Atalayer, K.L.
 Robertson, C. Haskell-Luevano, A. Andreasen, & N.E.
 Rowland.
 Food demand and meal size in mice with single or combined disruption of melanocortin type 3 and 4 receptors.
 American Journal of Physiology Regulat Integ Comp Physiol 298: R1667-1674, 2010.